 This number is expected to grow to $6.1 trillion in 2023.

 Notably, most of this growth will happen outside the US and Europe.
-Asia-Pacific is fueling the growth of online retail and Shopify expansion will be focussing largely on this region in 2021.
+Asia-Pacific is fueling the eCommerce growth and Shopify international expansion will focus on this region in 2021.

 Shopify is leading the charge to empower independent local businesses around the world.

-Shopify has seen massive growth in 2020, largely due to their COVID-19 response and the acceleration of the shift to eCommerce.
-The Canadian company generously extended its free trial period to 90 days, gave out hundreds of millions of dollars in loans, and offered free webinars and resources to help merchants move their businesses online.
+Shopify has seen massive growth in 2020, largely due to their COVID-19 response and the shift to eCommerce.
+The Canadian company generously extended its free trial period to 90 days.
+As a result, it gave out hundreds of millions of dollars in loans.
+Plus, Shopify offered free webinars and resources to help merchants move their businesses online.

 The numbers on the company’s balance sheet show that this strategy paid off.